yohoji/TheTunisianUnity-hackathon/readme.md

 Kamel Htira

 # What is The Tunisian Unity?
-This is a startup project idea founded by 3 members during the Hackathon event "INNOV IT" celebrating the 20th anniversary of the "Jeunes Ingénieurs" club at ISAMM Tunisia.
+This is a startup project idea founded by a team of 3 members during the Hackathon event "INNOV IT" celebrating the 20th anniversary of the "Jeunes Ingénieurs" club at ISAMM Tunisia.

 # The Main idea of our project: